No, there is no safe way to shoot Ativan. Injecting the drug comes with a host of potential dangers.

 Psychology Today states that doctors have been worried about the risks of benzodiazepines like Ativan since at least the 1960s.
 Some studied effects of Ativan on the brain are:

 The U.S. Food and Drug Administration released a warning on counterfeit drugs in August 2016.
-Some dangers of counterfeit Ativan may be:
+S

 The Mental Health Clinician mentions several trends that can help us understand how people misuse benzodiazepines like Ativan: